diegogerwig/42_API/README.md

 This will generate API keys, and start fetching a bunch of stuff (such as projects, which takes a lot of time...).
 You can open up `localhost:8080`.

-## Backstory

-A few months ago, some students from 42 Le Havre noticed 42evaluators.com went down.
-We decided to email the previous owner, @rfautier, to try to keep maintaining the code ourselves.

-After he agreed, we checked the code, but many parts of it would have needed to be replaced if we wanted to keep the code clean.

-Since I liked Go, I decided to rewrite it completly in Go.
-But the other students didn't like that language, so I ended up rewriting most of it myself.